 Concessionaires are required to develop and implement a General Forest Management Plan (Plan General de Manejo Forestal: PGMF) which needs to be approved by the ARFFS.
 The PGMF provides the overall framework for strategic planning for the duration of the concession.
 A five year implementation and business plan completes the document.

 ARFFS is the regional authority granting concessions and approving forest management plans, permits and authorizations for timber harvesting and authorizations for forest conversion (forest clearing).
-ARFFS nowadays is usually located in the office of ARA (Regional Environment Authority).
+ARFFS nowadays is usually located in the office of ARA (Regional Environment Authority) or GERFOR (Regional Forest and Wildlife Development office).

 Harvesting fees for timber concessions are paid annually based on both total size of the forest concession and actual timber volume harvested.
-For harvesting permits and harvesting authorizations, where less volume is harvested special tariffs hold.
+For harvesting permits and harvesting authorizations, where less volume is harvested special rates apply.
 Timber exporting companies can receive an incentive of 4% of the timber value according to the “draw back” system.

 For planning purposes a timber concession is normally sub-divided into 20 harvesting units in line with a 20 year rotation system.
 These units can be utilized for logging during any one year and are known as an Annual Cutting Area (in Spanish: Parcela de Corta Anual - PCA).
 If a timber concession measures 20.000 hectares, one PCA is 1.000 hectares.
 This PCA may yield a forest company 5.000 m3 round wood (per year) if the annual allowable cut (AAC) is defined at 5 m3 per hectare.

-The concessionaire must submit an Operational Plan (Plan Operativo - PO), covering the PCA, for review and approval by ARFFT.
+The concessionaire must submit an Operational Plan (Plan Operativo - PO), covering the PCA, for review and approval by ARFFS.
 This plan specifies the details of the annual harvest and includes a species and volume list and a map with the location of trees to be extracted, based on the forest inventory and forest census.
+As of March 2, 2020 forest concessionaires are obliged to keep an online Registry of Forest Operations and Timber Harvesting (Libro de Operaciones de los Titulos Habilitantes para Aprovechamiento Forestal Maderable) documenting the details of log operations (in 6 steps) from tree felling to final transport of logs form the forest.
+This document is the start of a nationwide online timber traceability system to be centrally managed and fully operational by 2021 which will enhance verification of legal origin.
+Software used by many concessionaires for this purpose is called DataBosque which is available free.

 The Administrative Resolution (Resolución Administrativa or Resolución Jefatural) is the only official document of approval of the operational plan by ARFFS.

 Due to technical and climate reasons normally not all allowable cut is harvested from the PCA in one year.
-In this case the forest company may “re-enter” the PCA in the next year in line with what is stated in the PO.
+In this case the forest company may “re-enter”, continue their operations, in the PCA in the next year in line with what is stated in the PO.

 Post- harvest field inspections of selected timber concessions is implemented by OSINFOR and is carried out in order to check whether the transported and sold timber really originated from the annual cutting area as was stated in the PO, thus whether the concessionaire has acted in a legal and responsible fashion.